 The New England Journal of Medicine recently published an article that backed acupuncture as a safe and effective treatment for pain resulting from endometriosis.
 Acupuncture works by bringing about a balance of hormones and ensuring the free flow of blood and vital life energy known as qi.
 The presence of endometriosis shows that meridians through which qi flows may be blocked and acupuncture is designed to restore free flow.
 Acupuncture is renowned for its effectiveness and near zero side effects as well as its holistic approach that remarkably improves a patient’s general wellbeing and quality of life.

 Let us help you find the root cause of your endometriosis.
 Call us today to schedule a free consultation and we’ll show you how our wonderful style of medicine works to restore holistic balance to the body.
+We proudly serve the communities of Margate, Coral Springs and Coconut Creek Florida.

 See how we treat endometriosis with diet and lifestyle modifications.